Lusito/pixlcam/docs/guide/following-camera.md

 ### Setting Boundaries

 In some scenarios, you might want to constrain the camera to stay within the specified bounds.
-For example to now show anything outside the level geometry.
+For example to not show anything outside the level geometry.
 You can use [setBounds](../api/classes/FollowingCamera.md#moveomstantly) to do that.
 Use `setBounds(null)` to remove the boundary.

 ### Other Options